GaetanQu/ServModsMC/README.md

 ## 🚀 Features

-- 📂 **Automatic import** of Minecraft mods into the correct directory (Only from modrinth modpack for now, but it will be improved to work with others later).
+- 📂 **Automatic import** of Minecraft mods into the correct directory (Only from modrinth modpack for now, but it will be improved to work with others later (maybe not curseforge, shitty metadatas)).
 - 🛠️ **Compatible with Fabric, Forge, NeoForge...**.

 ## 🖥️ Installation & run